Formation of the Club

 The club was abuzz with activity and was arguably recognised by the then Kennel Control Council of Victoria as one of the more robust and active clubs.

-Today the clubs membership hovers around the 80 mark, and whilst the numbers are a small comparison to those halcyon years, the devotion and love of our wonderful breed is still there.
+Today the clubs membership is lower, and whilst the numbers are a small comparison to those halcyon years, the devotion and love of our wonderful breed is still there.